nerves-project/nerves/guides/introduction/getting-started.md

 ## Introduction

 Nerves provides tooling and libraries for building software images to run on embedded systems.
-It uses the the rock-solid [Erlang virtual machine](https://www.erlang.org/), and brings the happy development experience of Elixir to your micro computers.
+It uses the rock-solid [Erlang virtual machine](https://www.erlang.org/), and brings the happy development experience of Elixir to your micro computers.

 While the Nerves project provides base runtime libraries for hardware access and